 This is an active fund raising organisation in the school.
 The aims are to foster and promote good home/school relationships.
 To this end social functions are arranged by the friends of St Mary's as well as raising funds for more resources for the children.
 All parents are encouraged to join FOSMs and if you have any ideas for future events do let us know.
+FOSMs can be contacted by email falmouthfosms@gmail.com if you would like to become more involved.

-Our Staff School Governors September 2018
+Our Staff